 Air purifiers and indoor plants are two common ways people choose to achieve clean air in their homes.
 Indoor air pollution is becoming an increasing problem and it is reported that indoor air is up to 5x more polluted than outdoor air.
 Therefore it is important you have at least some way to deal with this issue.
 There is a common debate about air purifiers vs plants, as each has its own uses and it can sometimes be hard for people to decide which route to choose.
-So, which one is better for cleaner air – air purifiers or plants?
+So, which one is better for cleaner air – air purifier or plants?

 Air purifiers are, in general, much better for air cleaning purposes than indoor plants.
 There are different types of air purifiers and the majority of them can remove more types of air pollutants from the air than plants can.
 Plants are only good at removing volatile organic compounds (VOCs) and toxins like formaldehyde, carbon monoxide, xylene, benzene, etc. Plants can not remove particulate matter such as dust and pet dander, which many air purifiers can.
 In some cases, indoor plants and air purifiers work amazingly well together, as they can cover a wider range of air pollutants.